OctopusDeploy/blog/blog/2022-q3/using-nginx-image/index.md

 Docker is a compelling platform to package and run web applications, especially when paired with one of the many Platform as a Service (PaaS) offerings provided by cloud platforms.
 NGINX has long provided DevOps teams with the ability to host web applications on Linux, and also provides an official Docker image to be used as the base for custom web applications.

-In this post I'll explain how DevOps teams can use the [NGINX Docker image](https://hub.docker.com/_/nginx) to build, publish, and run web applications on Docker.
+In this post I'll explain how DevOps teams can use the [NGINX Docker image](https://hub.docker.com/_/nginx) to build and run web applications on Docker.

 ## Getting started with the base image

 NGINX is a versatile tool with many uses including a load balancer, reverse proxy, and network cache.
-However, when running NGINX in a Docker container, most of these high level features are delegated to other specialized platforms or other instances of NGINX.
+However, when running NGINX in a Docker container, most of these high level functions are delegated to other specialized platforms or other instances of NGINX.
 Typically, NGINX fulfils the function of a web server when running in a Docker container.

 To create an NGINX container with the default web site, run the following command: